SmartlyDressedGames/Unturned-Docs/AssetBundles.md

 ### Motivations:

 When upgrading to Unity 2017.4 LTS it became apparent that all asset bundles would have to be re-exported from Unity due to shader compatibility changes.
 This would be an incredible amount of files, so it was time to re-approach the *.content issue in a way that could quickly convert all existing content.
 This was handled by keeping the file hierarchy 1:1 and guessing the file extension for the by-name loading.

+## Individual Asset Bundles (*.unity3d)

+Most official files have transitioned to the master bundle system, but some uses still exist like the per-map road textures.

+### Tool Usage:

+1. Follow _Tool Setup_ instructions.
+2. Open the tool from the Window > Unturned > Bundle Tool menu.
+3. Select individual assets or directories of assets in the Project window.
+4. Click Grab to preview which assets will be exported.
+5. Click Bundle to choose a destination for the asset bundle file.

+### Motivations:

+When beginning development of 3.0, it was key to support runtime loading of custom modded content.
+At the time files in asset bundles were loaded by name without extension, so each game type looked for specific names like "Item", "Object", "Animal", etc. The .unity3d extension was chosen for web browser compatibility.
+Obviously this system did not age well.

+## Content Bundles (*.content) *DEPRECATED*

+This format was used by terrain, material palettes and radio songs.
+After the 3.21.15.0 update on 2021-04-23 these can all use master bundles instead.
+Old references from these assets will continue to function, but new references should use a master bundle name and relative path for the "Name" and "Path" properties.

+### Tool Usage:

+1. Follow _Tool Setup_ instructions.
+2. Open the tool from the Window > Unturned > Content Tool menu.
+3. Select directories of assets in the Project window.
+4. In the Inspector window tag them in an asset bundle ending with ".content".
+5. Click ... to choose a destination for the content bundle file.
+6. Click Export.

+### Motivations:

+In late 2016 and early 2017 development was focused on improving the editor experience, and one aspect of that was asset bundling.
+Content bundles scanned a manifest of contained assets in order to allow browsing individually from the in-game editor, and the idea was to allow each content reference to be configured per-game-property.
+Unfortunately, this effort was far too broad - from building an interface between the game code / online subsystem code to revising the ID system to use GUIDs.
+In retrospect it would have been wiser to crack down on individual features which has been the approach since then.